We have information you must know before you buy the Yukon XL 2500.

 The GMC Yukon XL is perfect for outdoor sportsmen or owners of race cars, boats, horses, or travel trailers who need the people or lockable cargo capacity of a full-size SUV instead of the open bed of a pickup truck.

-GM's trusty 5.3-liter Vortec V8 is the standard choice and it's a good one, making 310 horsepower and 335 pound-feet of torque; smooth and not too raucous, though not as torquey as the Expedition's 5.4 or Sequoia's new 5.7-liter V8 which nearly matches the optional 6.2's output.
+GM's proven 5.3-liter Vortec V8 is the standard engine, making 320 horsepower and 335 pound-feet of torque; smooth and not too raucous, though not as torquey as the Expedition's 5.4 or Sequoia's 5.7-liter V8 which nearly matches the Denali 6.2's output.

 The six-speed automatic transmission does its job well, completely in the background until you choose manual control or engage the tow/haul mode designed for heavy loads.
 We would choose the no-charge 3.42:1 axle ratio if we planned on anything more than lightly-loaded flat-terrain highway cruising.

-If you need more power for towing with your 1500, the optional 395-hp 6.2-liter V8 boasts 417 pound-feet of torque, and the extra power comes with only a nominal dent in fuel economy.
-Any thoughts of economy with a big, heavy truck should be put aside.
+If you need more power for towing the 403-hp 6.2-liter V8 boasts 417 pound-feet of torque, but the extra power comes with a dent in fuel economy.
+However, Denali's tow ratings are the lowest of the XL and it has no 4WD low-range gearing.
+Any thoughts of economy with a big, heavy truck should be put aside; we've seen 7 pulling a big boat with a 2500.

 If you have a trailer of 6500-7000 pounds or more and plan on towing with the Suburban full of gear and people, best to consider the 2500 XL.
 It has a heavy-duty 6.0-liter V8 with less horsepower and torque than the 6.2-liter but adds stronger axles and transmission, stouter steering, suspension and brake systems and truck-service wheels and tires.
 It is for all intents and purposes a three-quarter-ton pickup with a nine-seat body on top.
 Also noteworthy to travelers, the 2500-series has a much larger fuel tank (39 gallons versus 31.5 gallons in the standard Yukon XL 1500) so its effective range matches or betters the 1500.

-Active Fuel Management is standard on most engines.
+Active fuel management is standard on most engines.
 AFM shuts down four of the eight cylinders when they're not needed to save fuel.
 But at this size and weight all the cylinders are needed most of the time so the fuel saved is limited.
-A Yukon/Tahoe Hybrid or BMW X5, Audi Q7 or Mercedes GL350 diesel are the only three-row SUVs with decent fuel economy, and there is no hybrid Yukon XL though there is a hybrid Yukon.
+A Yukon/Tahoe Hybrid or BMW X5, Audi Q7 or Mercedes GL350 diesel are the only three-row SUVs with decent fuel economy, and the hybrid Yukon isn't offered in size XL.

 Ride quality in the Yukon XL is excellent, overall.
 Even when the optional 20-inch wheels are chosen, the suspension deals deftly with road imperfections and potholes but you feel them more.
 We prefer taller tires on our trucks, however, for ride comfort, impact resistance and in some respects, better performance.